Storage: Weak grid, islanding

 This option concerns regions where the grid is not reliable (numerous cuts due to load shedding).

-The PV energy is stored in a battery, and returned to the user when the grid is OFF.
-Technologically, this is far from being simple, as the usual solar inverters for feeding the grid require the presence of the grid for working.
-There may be several ways for avoiding this problem, among them:
+PV energy is stored in a battery and returned to the user when the grid is off.
+Technologically, this is far from straightforward, as typical grid-feeding solar inverters require the grid to be present to operate.
+There are several ways to address this problem, including:

 - The most simple: considering the internal battery system as a pure stand-alone system with an inverter for battery (Stand-Alone inverter).
 This will involve a battery charger from the PV system (MPPT => DC converter) and a Grid charger able to feed the battery system from the grid.
 This configuration doesn't allow to re-inject solar energy into the grid.